pauruihu/my_silly_scripts/README.md

 ##align_finish_ns.sh

 Is an script to complete an alignment with n's.
-It would be needed if you transform a VCF file to fasta because it puts n's at the begining and between known positions but not at the end of the sequence.
-If you want to concatenate some samples mapped with the same reference, this could be a problem as in an alignment all the sequences must have the same length.
+It would be needed if you transform a VCF file to fasta because on this step n's are put at the begining and between known positions but not at the end of the sequence.

+If you want to concatenate some samples mapped against the same reference, this could be a problem as in an alignment all the sequences must have the same length, so you can use this bash script to avoid the problem.